NeikiDev/NeikiAnalytics/results/nfts-scam/dc-scam-invisiblefriends#1.md

 > Please dont click any links in your DMs from Strangers!
 > Look on the official Discord / Twitter for the Real Page!
 > Google the Website and the NFT!
-> Please take care at NFTs , 99% is scam on this thing!
+> Please take care at NFTs , over 90% is scam on this thing!
 ```

 ## You got a DM like this?